Trip Planning, Logistics, & Other Thoughts

 Getting to the Start & Back From the End

-Getting to the start and back from the end of the trail can be tricky.
+Getting to and from the trail termini can be tricky.
 It seems the most logistically intensive to get to and from Cape Reinga.
 Fortunately, Cape Reinga is a big tourist draw, so it is not crazy to think that you could hitchhike from or back to the nearby Kaitaia.
 Invercargill is the closest town to Bluff and is an easy hitch if you choose that option.
-Both the southern and northern terminus’ offer shuttle services or tour bus services that you may be able to catch a ride with for a fee.
+Both the southern and northern termini offer shuttle services or tour bus services that you may be able to catch a ride with for a fee.

-On both the start and the finish you travel directly back to a town that you had already previously passed through, so plan accordingly.
+On both the start and finish you will travel directly back to a town you've previously walked through, so you could plan around that accordingly.

 The Te Araroa offers some unique sections of walking, and staying safe on the TA is important.
-Some parts of the trail walk across open farmland with animals free roaming.
-You cross over many stiles (here is a link if you have never heard of them) that assist you in getting over fences from one paddock to the next.
+Some parts of the trail walk across open farmland with free roaming animals.
+You cross over many stiles -- here is a link if you've never heard of them -- that assist in getting over fences from one paddock to the next.
 Something we learned about walking through a paddock of cows is to stay along the fenceline (if you walk in the middle of the field the cows may feel as if you are trying to corner them and get aggressive).
-More often than not cows are more curious about people than agressive in any way.
+More often than not cows are curious about people rather than agressive in any way.
 If you happen to see a paddock of bulls that you must walk through we would consider avoiding that.
 There was only one spot that the trail was purposely re-routed because of young bulls and we appreciated that.

 As I am sure you have heard throughout the rest of your research, there is a fair bit of road walking on the Te Araroa, especially on the North Island.
-Roadwalking may have been, or maybe it just felt like, the most dangerous part of the Te Araroa for us.
-Some of the roads you walk on are windy, have many blind corners, and don’t really have a shoulder.
+Roadwalking may have been (or maybe just felt) like the most dangerous part of the Te Araroa for us.
+Some of the roads you walk on are windy, have blind corners, and don’t really have a shoulder.
 Safety wise, we would recommend that you use your personal judgment when deciding whether to walk the roads or not.
 Personally, we felt attached to walking the whole route and did not skip any road sections - but we don't necessarily advocate that as the best approach for others.

 We hitched basically everywhere when we were in New Zealand walking the TA.
 Everybody that picked us up was especially kind and very helpful.
-We did read in the Trail Notes to be very careful of people driving off with your stuff - leaving you stranded on the side of the road.
-Because we were two, we always made sure that one of us was in the vehicle with our stuff before getting in the car.
-Either way, just make sure to use your intuition when getting picked up and never be afraid to turn down a ride when it doesn’t feel right.
+We did read in the Trail Notes to be careful of people driving off with your stuff - leaving you stranded on the side of the road - but this could be true anywhere.
+Hitchiking is naturally at your own risk.
+Because we were two, we were always able to stay with our stuff.
+Either way, just use your best judgement.

 Trail Updates & Closures